tldr-pages/tldr/pages/linux/iwlist.md

 # iwlist

-> Get more detailed wireless information from a wireless wireless_interface.
+> Get detailed information from a wireless interface.
 > More information: <https://manned.org/iwlist.8>.

 - Display the list of access points and ad-hoc cells in range: